vvshard/methods-enum/README.md

 ![enum popup: bodies](https://github.com/vvshard/methods-enum/raw/master/doc/img_0_2/OutNameRR_2.png)

 ___
-All examples as .rs files plus from_book-task_and_2_result.rs file with extension to book task and using `Unit` are located in the directory: <https://github.com/vvshard/methods-enum/tree/master/tests>
+All examples as .rs files plus state_machine.rs file and from_book-task_and_2_result.rs file with extension to book task and using `Unit` are located in the directory: <https://github.com/vvshard/methods-enum/tree/master/tests>

 # License
 MIT or Apache-2.0 license of your choice.
 ___